MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/query-azure-cli.md

 ]
 ```

-## Explore with jpterm
+## Experiment with queries interactively

-To experiment with JMESPath, you might want to work in an interactive environment where you can quickly edit queries and inspect the output.
-This is offered by the [JMESPath-terminal](https://github.com/jmespath/jmespath.terminal) Python package, which allows for piping data as input and then writing in-program queries to extract the data.
+To experiment with JMESPath expressions, you might want to work in a way where you can quickly edit queries and inspect the output.
+An interactive environment is offered by the [JMESPath-terminal](https://github.com/jmespath/jmespath.terminal) Python package, which allows for piping data as input and then writing in-program queries to extract the data.

 ```bash
 pip install jmespath-terminal